 Instructors may assign an Incomplete if you are unable to complete the final or final assignment in time (due to circumstances beyond your control, such as sudden illness on the day of the exam).

-It is your responsibility to create a written agreement with the Instructor on how the pending work will be completed including the new submission deadlines.
+It is your responsibility to create a Contract for Incomplete Form with the Instructor on how the pending work will be completed including the new submission deadlines.
 This agreement must include a statement explaining the implications of failing to meet the agreed criteria within the designated time frame.

 NOTE: The policy of the Office of the Registrar states that once a grade is assigned you must not handle the petition document.
 It is the program’s responsibility to transfer the completed petition to the Graduate Division.